ivanursul/ivanursul/articles/java/maps.md

 ### <a href="#map-implementation" name="map-implementation"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Map Implementation

 **Welcome** to the blog about *Map* Interface.
 There will be words about what *Map* represents, as well as its implementations such as *HashMap, TreeMap, LinkedHashMap, EnumMap, WeakHashMap, IdentityHashMap and ConcurrentHashMap*.
-I hope you enjoy content and gain some new experience.
+I hope you will enjoy the content and gain some new experience.

-A *Map* is an Interface that contains set key-value and it has form like this ```Map <K, V>```, where K represents key and V stands for value.
+A *Map* is an Interface that contains set key-value and it has a form like this ```Map <K, V>```, where K represents key and V stands for value.
 Keys map values and they are unique, which means that two same keys are not allowed.
-Also, a keys are objects that are used to retrieve values.
+Also, keys are objects that are used to retrieve values.

 Some usual methods are listed below, for further information feel free to check the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>:
 * V	put(K key, V value) - *Associates the specified value with the specified key in this map*